ankushjha-aj/Terraform-Build/README.md

-# Infrastructure as Code (IaC) Deployment of GCP Environment with NetApp Volumes using Terraform
+# Infrastructure as Code (IaC) and Manual Deployment of GCP Environment with NetApp Volumes using Terraform
 This repository provides a comprehensive guide to automate the deployment and management of a Google Cloud Platform (GCP) environment that incorporates high-performance NetApp volumes.
 Leveraging Terraform's Infrastructure as Code (IaC) capabilities, this solution streamlines the provisioning process, ensuring consistency, scalability, and reproducibility.

 # key Features